-If Arlington69 played his 670 matches over several months, the average squad would have improved considerably during that time span.
-Provided that Arlington69’s own squads improved too, we would expect to see that the average opposing squad was better when he used his 86-rated squad than when he used his 82-rated squad – simply because he used those squads at two different points in time.
+If we make the very likely assumption Arlington69 played his 670 matches over several months, the average squad would have improved considerably during that time span.
+And provided that Arlington69’s own squads improved too, we would expect to see that the average opposing squad was better when he used his 86-rated squad than when he used his 82-rated squad – simply because he used those squads at two different points in time.

 A look at the raw data

 The problem I raise here is not purely hypothetical.
-Arlingon69 has kindly provided access to his raw data, which allows me to test my suspicion directly.
+Arlington69 kindly provided access to his raw data, which allows me to test my suspicion directly.